Minowani's Writings

 SN36.5

 'These three, almsmen, feelings.
 Which three?
-Feelings from happiness, feelings from suffering, feelings from neither happiness nor suffering.
+Feelings with happiness, feelings with suffering, feelings neither with happiness nor with suffering.

-Feelings from happiness, almsmen, are to be seen as from suffering.
-Feelings from suffering are to be seen as from a spike.
-Feelings neither from happiness nor from suffering are to be seen as from unstableness.
+Feelings with happiness, almsmen, are to be seen as from suffering, feelings with suffering are to be seen as from a spike, feelings neither with happiness nor with suffering are to be seen as from unstableness.

-Now from what, almsmen, is to an almsman the feeling from happiness, it is seen from suffering.
-The feeling from suffering, it is seen from a spike, The feeling neither from happiness nor from suffering, it is seen from unstableness.
+OK from what, almsmen, to an almsman the feeling with happiness is it is seen from suffering, the feeling with suffering is seen from a spike, the feeling neither with happiness nor with suffering is seen from unstableness.
 This is called, almsmen, an almsmen rightly seeing.
 He cut out longing, turned down the yoke, by right comprehension of esteem he made an end of suffering.'

 What is happiness he saw from suffering, suffering he saw from a spike,